Online Learning Expectations

 All students meet with their counselors for a one-on-one meeting at least once per year.
 Most students are seen multiple times a year.
 You are encouraged to reach out anytime you have questions or are struggling academically, socially, or emotionally.
 When a counselor reaches out to you with a request to meet online, make sure you accept!
 Visit their Online School Counseling Page at http://www.hfchs.org/online-counseling/.

-Online learners will join class via video and must be in uniform tops.
+Online learners will join class via video with a solid color background and must be in uniform tops.

 Online learners will not attend study hall unless they work with our learning specialists.
 The learning specialists will communicate expectations and procedures to those students and parents.
 Connecting virtually will be the same as the student’s other courses.